-The Clean Indoor Air Act was passed to regulate indoor smoking and prohibit smoking in all places of employment and restaurants.
-The purpose of the law is to reduce exposure to second-hand smoke in enclosed spaces and the health risks associated with second-hand smoke.
+The Clean Indoor Air Act was passed to regulate indoor and outdoor smoking as well as to prohibit smoking in all places of employment and restaurants.
+Smoking means “the burning of a lighted cigar, cigarette, pipe or any other matter or substance which contains tobacco.”
+The Act was later amended to prohibit vaping in all areas where smoking is prohibited and defined vaping as “the use of an electronic cigarette.”
+The original purpose of the law is to reduce exposure to second-hand smoke in enclosed spaces and the health risks associated with second-hand smoke.

-The indoor areas where smoking is prohibited include:
+The indoor and outdoor areas where smoking and vaping are prohibited include:

 - Places of employment, meaning any indoor area “under the control of any employer in which employees of the employer perform services”;